 - Working with EU and national regulators to encourage the industry to develop new products that meet sustainability targets without compromising performance.

 The Solvents Industry is committed to the improvement of air quality in Europe, and has been closely following scientific developments on air pollution.
-In 2006 ESIG commissioned two models and examined the results of a third independent model to project ozone levels following certain VOC regulatory measures.
-The three models and the major findings are described below.
+Already in 2006 ESIG commissioned two models and examined the results of a third independent model to project ozone levels following certain VOC regulatory measures.

 - Chimere Model developed by L’Institut National de l’Environnement Industriel et des Risques (INERIS) and used in French Government scenarios.